 *Sometimes waived for certain packages or online orders.

-You can add a TV package to your internet service for between $20 and $30 more per month.
+You can add a TV package to your internet service for between $16 more per month.
 The channel packages range from 75 to 250 channels.
-We were impressed by its midtier plan, the 170+ channel package, because it includes HBO, Cinemax, Starz, and Showtime.
-Usually, you have to purchase the highest channel package to get those premium networks or purchase premium channels separately.
+The Contour TV Ultimate plan, the 250+ channel package, includes NFL RedZone, HBO, Cinemax, and Playboy.
+Otherwise, these channels are optional on a channel-by-channel basis to the Contour TV plan (140+ channels) only.

-Cox earns high customer satisfaction ratings compared to other ISPs.
-It was one of only four companies to score five stars for customer service in J.D.
-Power’s 2018 survey.
+Cox earns pretty average satisfaction ratings compared to other ISPs.
+In J.D.
+Power’s 2020 survey, it scored right around the industry average in all three regions it covers.
 The study polls customers’ opinions on performance, cost, billing, and communication.
-Cox received lower scores in cost of service and communication, but overall, the company performs better with customers than its competitors.
+Cox received lower scores in cost of service and communication, but overall, the company does as good a job as most providers.

 Cox vs. Other Providers